 On Nov.
 3, 2020, final approval of the purchase of Healdsburg District Hospital [Measure BB] and Petaluma Valley Hospital [Measure CC] will go before area voters.

-Who is NorCal HealthConnect?NorCal HealthConnect is a secular (non-religious) affiliate of Providence St. Joseph Health (PSJH).
-Having been a longtime, proud part of the Sonoma County community, PSJH deepened its commitment to the county when a subsidiary of PSJH began operating Petaluma Valley Hospital in 1997.
+Who is NorCal HealthConnect?NorCal HealthConnect is a secular (non-religious) affiliate of Providence.
+Having been a longtime, proud part of the Sonoma County community, Providence deepened its commitment to the county when a subsidiary of Providence began operating Petaluma Valley Hospital in 1997.
 During the 23-year partnership, PVH has been recognized as one of the state’s top community hospitals and has received honors for excellent inpatient care.

 NorCal HealthConnect is committed to keeping hospital doors open and providing high-quality health care to all residents, regardless of their ability to pay.
 Through the sale, jobs will be protected, community engagement is preserved and significant investments will upgrade the facilities, equipment and services – all without raising taxes.

 Why was NorCal HealthConnect selected?As expenses and costly government regulations have grown, Petaluma Health Care District and the North Sonoma County Healthcare District independently determined selling the hospitals to NorCal HealthConnect presented the best path for preserving vital community access to emergency and acute care.

 In selecting secular (non-religious) NorCal HealthConnect, the health care districts are not only protecting local 24/7 medical care, but also preserving jobs at the hospitals, securing resources for needed upgrades and improvements, infusing new investments into community services, and ensuring all existing services remain intact – including Petaluma’s Family Birthing Center.